 What's the Message Here?

-We need to pay attention to the signals in our life.
-They are constantly there...
+When we pay attention to the signals in our life, we discover they are constantly there...
 When something is a struggle, there is a message there...
 Perhaps we need to handle the situation differently, perhaps we're at the wrong place at the wrong time, or the right place at the wrong time...
 Perhaps we need to change direction...
-A struggle or any challenge always comes with a gift -- a message, a lesson, a blessing.
+A struggle or challenge always comes with a gift -- a message, a lesson, a blessing.

 Twelve short chapters cover the gamut of living by spiritual values - a pocket-size manual in easily readable style.
 "This little book can be read in one afternoon and/or for the rest of your life.
 I read it many times and will re-read it many more times.
 It is a treasure beyond words."

 Info/Order book.
 Also available as a Kindle edition and as an Audiobook.

 About The Author